Skip to Content

-All candidates commencing study towards the Postgraduate Diploma in Education on or after 1 January 2016 must satisfy the requirements specified in these regulations.
+All students commencing study towards the Postgraduate Diploma in Education on or after 1 January 2016 must satisfy the requirements specified in these regulations.

-In all cases candidates must complete the qualification within the timeframes for completion.
+In all cases students must complete the qualification within the timeframes for completion.

 All students shall complete at least 120 credits at 700-level.
 The qualification may be awarded with or without a subject endorsement.

 Without subject endorsement: Students completing the PGDipEd without a subject endorsement must complete 120 credits from any of the endorsement schedules or elective schedule.
 This will allow you to construct a qualification individualised to your personal needs.